botwiki/botwiki.org/content/bots/twitterbots/crystalliser.md

 [![](/content/bots/twitterbots/images/crystalliser.png)](https://twitter.com/crystalliser)

-A Twitter bot by [Mika](https://twitter.com/dead_cells).
+[@crystalliser](https://twitter.com/crystalliser) is a Twitter bot by [Mika](https://twitter.com/dead_cells).
 It takes an image and "crystallizes" it.
 Check [deadcells.org/crystalliser-twitter-bot/](http://www.deadcells.org/crystalliser-twitter-bot/) for more details.
 The source code is available on [GitHub](https://github.com/Autophagy/crystalliser-bot).